nhohung/hackintosh_thinkpad_X230/README.md

 **Follow these steps carefully, most of my time was spent debugging at this step.**
 - open a new Finder window
 - go to the mounted EFI volume, there is a single EFI folder
-- open this single EFI folder, there are 2 folders named BOOT and CLOVER, open the CLOVER folder
+- open this single EFI folder, there are 2 folders named BOOT and CLOVER, open the CLOVER folder and set it aside
-- download repository
+- download CLOVER.zip from this repository
-- open another new Finder window, unzip file and go into the unzipped folder, here you should see several folders (ACPI, doc...) and files
+- open another new Finder window, go to the downloaded zip file, unzip file and go into the unzipped folder (named CLOVER), here you should see 8 folders (ACPI, doc...) and 3 files
 - from this location, copy everything to the CLOVER folder on the other Finder window

 **Please follow steps above carefully, when copying, there must be a dialogue telling you there are files with the same name and provides some options: Delete, Replace, Merge.
 Select Merge.**